-The deadlift is a full-body strength exercise.
-It works your legs, glutes and lower and upper back muscles.
-To perform a deadlift, place a loaded barbell or hex bar on the floor in front of you.
+HOW TO DO IT: Place a loaded barbell on the floor in front of you or step into a hex bar.
 Squat down, grab the handles and pull the weight off the floor, finishing in a standing position with the weight at thigh level.
 Keep your back straight throughout the movement to reduce the risk of injury to your lower back.

-Hex Bar Advantages
+Advantages of Hex Bar Deadlifts

 The barbell deadlift does have some advantages over the hex bar deadlift.
 Since the hex bar places greater force through the knees, your legs do a lot of the work; this makes the hex bar deadlift similar to the squat exercise.
 If you want to focus on your lower back muscles more and your legs less than the barbell deadlift is the better choice.

 A barbell is also typically more readily available than a hex bar.
 Even gyms and fitness centers that have a large selection of free weights do not necessarily have a hex bar.